shadib42/shadib42.github.io/README.md

 ### Hosting your resume on a static site
 We will be using GitHub pages as it allows anyone to host a public website through GitHub.
 It is very easy to create and is also free of cost.

-1. Save your resume that is formatted in markdown in a .md file and name the file index.
+1. Save your resume that is formatted in markdown in a .md file
+2. Name the file ``index``.
-2. Open your GitHub account and create a new public repository.
+3. Open your GitHub account and create a new public repository.
-3. Make sure that the name of the repository is in the format ``username.github.io``
+4. Make sure that the name of the repository is in the format ``username.github.io``
-4. Upload your resume i.e. the ``index.md`` file
+5. Upload your resume i.e. the ``index.md`` file
-5. Set the default branch in settings to ``main``
+6. Set the default branch in settings to ``main``

 Andrew Etter in his book exlplains in his book to write based on your audience.It is very important to know who you are writing for and what prior knowledge they may have on the subject.
 Here it is assumed that the user knows what GitHub is and will have the ability to navigate through it.
 He mentions it is also important to give a desciption on what the subject is and why anyone should need it.